Filmmaking: Post-production

+Post-production can take days to years, depending on the specific film, as well as the time and resources available.
 This stage is usually thought of as starting when principal photography ends, but they may overlap.
 The bulk of post-production consists of the film editor reviewing the footage with the director and assembling the film out of selected takes.
 The production sound (dialogue) is also edited; music tracks and songs are composed and recorded if a film is intended to have a score; sound effects are designed and recorded.
 Any computer-generated visual effects are digitally added by an artist.
-Finally, all sound elements are mixed down into "stems", which are synchronized to the images on the screen, and the film is fully completed ("locked").
+Finally, all sound elements are mixed down into "stems", which are synchronized to the images on the screen.
+There will be a rough cut, a fine cut, and then a "picture lock", where the editor and director agree on the film’s final cut, which is when it is ready to be distributed and shown to audiences.

+Post-production may be completed by a studio's, media company's, or agency's in-house postproduction team, individual freelancers hired for specific roles, or an outsourced postproduction company.
+Common digital tools used for post-production may include Adobe Premiere, Avid's Media Composer, Final Cut Pro, Adobe After Effects, and Lightworks.